ooni/spec/nettests/ts-040-openvpn.md

 ### openvpn_handshake

-The `openvpn_handshake` entry contains information about the result of every openvpn connection attempt performed during the experiment.
+The `openvpn_handshake` entry contains information about the result of every openvpn connection attempt performed during the experiment:

 - `bootstrap_time` (`float`): the total time until successful handshake or failure, relative to the beginning of the handshake (`t - t0`).
 Do note that,